 * January 15th for Spring exams.

 5. Consulting regularly with each area advisors concerning his/her progress toward the exam.

 Scheduling the Examination

 After the examination lists are approved, each student must set an examination date that works for his/her full examination committee and make arrangements with Jonette Larrew for appropriate space.
-Should it become necessary to defer the examination, the examinee must do so in writing to the full examination committee, copying the Director of Graduate Studies, at least a week prior to the set exam date.
+Should it become necessary to defer the examination, the examinee must do so in writing to the full examination committee, copying the Coordinator of Graduate Studies, at least a week prior to the set exam date.

 The oral exam lasts 75 minutes, with approximately 25 minutes devoted to each area exam.
 Students may choose to cover one area at a time or do a more open (“round robin”) format, with examiners taking turns asking questions and making connections between the different areas.
 At the end of the exam, the candidate will briefly leave the room for the examiners to consult and fill out the oral exam assessment form.
 After this brief consultation period, the committee will immediately apprise the candidate of his/her performance.
 Students who do not pass any or all areas of the exam may retake it once.
 Second attempts are comprised of all three areas.

-For a complete description of the MA program in English, including details on the thesis, foreign language requirement, and oral examination, view The Graduate Student Handbook for English online.
+For a complete description of the M.A. program in English, including details on the thesis, foreign language requirement, and oral examination, view The Graduate Student Handbook for English online.